Torta di Formaggio (Savory Cheese Torte)

 "This is something I came up with while trying to figure out what to do with the rest of my ricotta cheese from a lasagna that I made earlier!
 It is just as good as a vegetarian dish by omitting the lard-based crust and sausage.
 I have made this several times and get rave reviews every time!"

 Added to shopping list.
 Go to shopping list.

-Ingredients2 h servings 450 cals
+Ingredients2 h servings 450

 Original recipe yields 16 servings (2 9-inch pies)

 - Preheat oven to 425 degrees F (220 degrees C).

 - Fit each pie pastry into a 9-inch deep-dish pie plate.
 Prick each crust several times with a fork.

 - Bake crusts in preheated oven until lightly browned, about 7 minutes.

 - Reduce oven heat to 350 degrees F (175 degrees C).